KrishnaAkshay7/Course_Scraper/README.md

+Course Scraper for Indian Colleges
+Introduction
+This document explains the Python script used to scrape the list of courses offered by different colleges in India.
+The script takes either the name of the college or the URL of the college's course page as input and returns a list of all courses offered by that college.
+Requirements
+The script requires the following Python libraries:
+•	1. requests
+•	2. beautifulsoup4
+Installation
+Install the required libraries using pip: pip install requests beautifulsoup4
+Script Explanation
+The script consists of a function named `get_courses` that takes the URL of the college's course page as an input and returns a list of courses offered by the college.
+Code

 import requests
 from bs4 import BeautifulSoup

 def get_courses(college_url):
     try:
-        # Set headers to mimic a browser visit
         headers = {'User-Agent': 'Mozilla/5.0'}

-        # Send a request to the college course page
         response = requests.get(college_url, headers=headers)

-        # Check if the request was successful
         if response.status_code != 200:
             raise Exception(f"Failed to fetch the page.
 Status code: {response.status_code}")

-        # Parse the HTML content using BeautifulSoup
         soup = BeautifulSoup(response.text, 'html.parser')

-        # Extract courses (this part may vary depending on the actual structure of the website)
-        # Example assumes courses are listed in <li> elements within a <ul> with a specific class
-        courses = []
+        courses = [course.get_text(strip=True) for course in soup.find_all('li') if course.get_text(strip=True)]
-        for course in soup.find_all('li'):  # Adjust 'li' to match the actual HTML structure course_name = course.get_text(strip=True)
-            if course_name:  # Only add non-empty course names courses.append(course_name)

         if not courses:
             print("No courses found on the page.")